 About this recipe: An exotic dip consisting of walnuts and a touch of pomegranate.
-Originally from Syria, this is also popular in parts of Lebanon and Turkey.
+Originally from Syria, this is also popular in parts of Lebanon and Turkey, where it is called Cevizli Biber.
 Serve with pitta bread.

 I roasted red peppers until the outer skins were charred.
 After letting the peppers cool to room temperature, I removed the skins and seeds.
 I toasted the walnuts, omitted the pomegranate molasses and garlic, and I used red wine vinegar in place of lemon juice.
 This dip is one of my all-time favourites! - 03 Jun 2014